syazaizz/CTM_DGP/README.md

 # CTM_DGP

-Project to Implement the Cosmological Trajectories Method (CTM) code to a simple modified gravity theory, DGP gravity.
+Project to apply the Cosmological Trajectories Method (CTM) code to a simple modified gravity theory, DGP gravity.

 # Installation of the CTM code